TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 ## Unicode Planes

 There are very many code points in Unicode.
-Since there are so many of them, it was decided to separate all the code points into groups of 2^16 code points called Planes.
-There are 17 planes overall consisting of 17 * ( 2^16 ) = 1114112 code points ( meaning the biggest code point we _could_, in theory, represent is 1114112 - 1 or 0x10ffff in hexadecimal ), more than enough to represent all the characters on earth.
+Since there are so many of them, it was decided to separate all the code points into groups of 2^16 code points called _planes_.
+There are 17 planes overall consisting of 17 * 2^16 = 1114112 code points
+( meaning the biggest code point we _could_, in theory, represent is 1114112 - 1 or 0x10ffff in hexadecimal ),
+more than enough to represent all the characters on earth.

 Why not more you would ask?
 Recall how `UTF-8` works.
 In `UTF-8`, the spec says that we shouldn't use more than 4 bytes to encode a code point.
 But in theory we can.
 Let's see how many code points we can represent if we add